Mission of the CSMCE

 Statewide Impact: Summit delves into standards' 3D learning

-Nearly 250 people attended the 2nd annual statewide Nebraska K-12 Science Education Summit on Dec.
+Nearly 250 people attended the second statewide Nebraska K-12 Science Education Summit on Dec.
 11, 2017, at Nebraska Innovation Campus in Lincoln.
 Cory Forbes, associate professor of science education and the coordinator of the IANR Science Literacy Initiative at Nebraska, led the event along with Sara Cooper, the science education specialist at NDE.
 The summit gave participants the opportunity to get an update on Nebraska’s new College- and Career-Ready Standards; explore 3-dimensional learning, phenomena, and integrated science; learn about innovative K-12 science curriculum, resources, and programs developed by university faculty; and engage with science education stakeholders from across Nebraska.
 More than 150 K-12 teachers attended and were joined by Nebraska Department of Education officials; school district science directors; ESU science staff developers; and University of Nebraska-Lincoln faculty, staff, and graduate students.

 Global Impact: Nebraska Conference for Undergraduate Women in Math